thasviya/mayaserver/README.md

 for operators and admins to get into the usage of OpenEBS without much of learning curve.

-## Setting up Mayaserver locally
+## Setting up maya api server locally

-> These are some of the steps to start off with development & running of Mayaserver in one's laptop.
+> These are some of the steps to start off with development & running of maya api server in one's laptop.
 It assumes use of Linux as laptop's OS.
 In addition, the laptop should have Virtual Box & Vagrant installed.

 ```bash
 - git clone https://github.com/openebs/mayaserver.git